 Agile methodologies encourage teams to focus more on the user and to more efficiently and effectively provide solutions to their specific needs and desires.
 The success of an agile project depends on understanding the customer’s needs, and delivering software or products that align perfectly with them.
 That’s why these criteria should be written from the user’s perspective and defined on the back of solid user research.

 Then, the acceptance criteria should be agreed upon between the development team and client, if applicable.
-Better still, if you are building a product or software solution on behalf of a client, writing the acceptance criteria should be a collaborative experience.
+Better still, if you are building a product or software solution on behalf of a client, writing the criteria should be a collaborative experience.

 Setting acceptance criteria can help streamline a project, from start to finish.
-For example, acceptance criteria improve the process of:
+For example, these criteria improve the process of:

 Acceptance criteria are one of the key ways to keep a development team on track, and to define the scope of a project.
 They set the limits and the boundaries of a user story, and give teams the ability to confirm when a product works properly, or if a piece of software does what the user needs it to do.

-A set of clear acceptance criteria is, more or less, an agreement between team and client about what the function of the product is going to be, and when it can be defined as ‘done’.
+A set of clear criteria is, more or less, an agreement between team and client about what the function of the product is going to be, and when it can be defined as ‘done’.
 Solid acceptance criteria make sure that everyone is working on the same page, so as to avoid any misunderstanding or confusion.